Netflix drops OceanGate documentary trailer and the internet is immediately divided

 The trailer for Titan: The OceanGate Disaster has dropped and it's got the internet divided.

-Netflix dropped the trailer today (May 22) and the reaction has been mixed - with some suggesting it could be 'exploiting' the tragedy for the sake of a Netflix documentary, and other claiming there are other, more pressing things to making films about.
+Netflix dropped the trailer today (May 22) and the reaction has been mixed - with some suggesting it could be 'exploiting' the tragedy for the sake of a documentary, and others claiming there are other, more pressing things to making films about.

 One X user said: "There is so many better things to document."